Simon-dl/Full_Math_CS_Guide/README.md

 **Combinatorics and Graph Theory**

-   Combinatorics and Graph theory are the main types of math used in computer science, most algorithms and ways to manipulate data came from the insights found in those fields.
+   Combinatorics and Graph theory are the main types of math used in computer science.
+   Most algorithms and ways to manipulate data come from the insights found in those fields.

   Combinatorics